Enigmatis/polaris-core/README.md

     If you don't provide those properties, the core will put 'v1' in the version.
 -   **customMiddlewares** (_any[] - optional_) - Custom middlewares that can be provided the `PolarisServer` with.
 -   **customContext** (_(context: any, connection?: Connection) => any - optional_) - You can provide the `PolarisServer` your own custom context.
-    If you do not set your custom context, the core will use a default context.
+    If you do not set your custom middleware, the core will use a default core.
 -   **loggerConfiguration** (_LoggerConfiguration - optional_) - This is an interface that defines the logger in the `PolarisServer`.
     If you do not provide this property, the core will use default values for the logger.
 -   **middlewareConfiguration** (_MiddlewareConfiguration - optional_) - This is an interface that defines what core middlewares should be activated/disabled.